 Short-term loans are general obligations and carry maturity dates that are limited by statute.
 Interest expenditures and expenses for short-term borrowings are accounted for in the general fund.

-Details related to the short-term debt activity for the fiscal year ended June 30, 2011, is as follows:
+There was no short-term debt activity for the fiscal year ended June 30, 2012.